-Student: Bachelor of Science in Geographic Information Science and Environmental Science
+Student: Bachelor of Science in Geographic Information Science and Environmental Science.
+Read Taryn's full story at: auckland.ac.nz/science/ taryn-smith

 How to apply

 So, you've made your decision about what you want to study, and now it's time to apply.
 What do you need to do?
 It's a two-step process to apply for and enrol in your chosen programme.